- Please either click on the "Access the online appointment system" link just above

 You can now send your enquiry to us online via eConsult and we will endeavour to contact you by the end of the next working day (see link on Home Page).

-If you need urgent GP attention in hours, please telephone the Practice to speak to a receptionist.
+If you need urgent GP attention in hours, please telephone the surgery to speak to a receptionist.
 You may be asked a number of triage questions by the reception team.
 A doctor will then phone you to assess your medical problem and advise whether you need to come to the surgery to be seen or whether you can be helped via a telephone consultation.

 Urgent consultations may not be with your usual doctor but with whoever is on call.
 You are requested to phone in the morning for urgent appointments and we will try and see you as soon as possible according to need.